Argyrochosma jonesii

 Argyrochosma jonesii, known as Jones' false cloak fern, is a species of fern native to the southwestern United States and Sonora, Mexico.
 It grows on calcareous rocks, and has small, finely-divided leaves with a leathery texture and dark axes connecting the leaf segments.
 Unlike many members of Argyrochosma, it does not secrete white powder on the underside of its leaves.
-First described as a species in 1917, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1917, it was transferred to the new genus Argyrochosma in 1987.

 Description

 The rhizome is short and horizontal, with leaves closely spaced.
 It bears linear or linear-subulate, uniformly colored, brown or reddish-brown scales, sometimes nearly black in color, with entire (toothless) margins and a thin texture.
 They are 5 to 7 mm long and 0.3 mm wide.

 The leaves range from 4 to 15 cm long, and arise in clumps.
 The stipe (the stalk of the leaf, below the blade) is chestnut brown or reddish-brown to dark brown, rounded and hairless, and 0.75 to 1.5 mm in diameter.
 It is typically 2 to 6 cm long, making up about one-half to two-thirds of the total length of the leaf.
 The leaf blade is ovate to lanceolate, and ranges from bipinnate (cut into pinnae and pinnules) to tripinnate (with pinnules cut into pinnulets) at the base, where it is most divided.
 It is not reduced in width at the base.
 The blade measures from 3 to 7 cm long and 0.8 to 3 cm wide.
 The base is obtuse (blunt), while the tip is acute (pointed).
 The rachis (leaf axis) is rounded or slightly flattened on the upper side, sometimes even shallowly grooved, and dark in color, as are the axes of the leaf segments.
 The color continues into the base of the leaf segments, without a distinct joint.
 The axes are straight, rather than zig-zagging.
 Each blade has 4 to 6 pairs of pinnae, ovate or deltoid-ovate in shape.
 These are in turn divided into 2 to 3 pairs of orbicular (circular) or deltoid to ovate pinnules, obtuse at the tip and cordate (heart-shaped) or truncate (abruptly terminating) at the base and borne on a short stalk.
 The ones closest to the blade base may be subdivided into another set of segments, while the pinnules closer to the blade tip are lobed or entire.
 The leaf tissue is dark blue-green and of a leathery to fleshy texture, obscuring the veins from the upper surface, and does not bear hairs or scales on either surface.
 Unlike many species in the genus, farina (powder) is not present on either surface of the leaf.
 The leaves do not curl when dry.